kantord/LibreLingo/courses/basque-from-english/10-Numbers/skills/10-Numbers-1.md

 # Numbers and Math 1
 ### Numbers one to five
 * The number one (bat) is treated as an adjective, and goes to the right, and as takes grammatical suffixes.
     * Mutil baten liburua da.
-It is one boy`s book.
+It is one boy's book.
 * The rest of the numbers go the the left and are not changed.
     * Bi gizon daude.
 There are two men.
     * (note that gizon is in the Indefinite form)